FAQ

 – 27 km (run or nordic walk) : be born before December 31, 2005.

-For participants under 18 years old on the day of the event, it is no longer necessary to provide a medical certificate or parental authorization.
-For minors participating in the 27 or 13 km, they only need to answer a health questionnaire (avalaible here) when registering online.
+For participants under 18 years old on the day of the event, it is not necessary to provide a medical certificate or undergo the Health Prevention Course (PPS), which is only required for adults.

 Is it possible to register in any other way than online?

-No, all registrations must be made online at the following address: www.njuko.net/lavenivici-2023
+No, all registrations must be made online at the following address: in.njuko.com/lavenivici-2025

 Registration files sent by email or mail will not be taken into account.